-Why people snore and how to prevent snoring
+What causes snoring and how to prevent it

-Almost everyone snores once in a while but it becomes a chronic problem when it is frequent and occurs with harsh or hoarse sounds.
+Almost everyone snores once in a while but it becomes a big problem when it is frequent and occurs with hoarse sounds.
 It can also indicate a serious health problem.
 But, why do people snore?

 Snoring is noisy breathing that occurs when air passes rough relaxed tissues in the airway, causing the tissues to vibrate.

 Snoring occurs when breathing is partially obstructed, causing air not to flow easily through the mouth or nose.
 Air forced through the partially obstructed airway causes tissues in that pathway to bump into each other and vibrate, causing a grunting or rattling sound.